Creating a trip

 Days and itinerary

-Each trip is made up of days.
-A day groups your waypoints for that stage of the route.
-You can:
+Each trip is made up of day rows — one per stage of your route.
+A day groups your waypoints for that stage.

 Reordering days